jwsmith24/BattleYAK/README.md

-# battleship
+# Battle YAK

+Find all of your opponents yaks before they find yours to win!

-Battleship implementation with an emphasis on Test-Driven Development.
+> [!NOTE] Yak-themed Battleship implementation with an emphasis on Test-Driven Development.
 Capstone project for TOP Javascript course.